adamhl8/anki-readable-addons-folder/config.md

+### folderName

-* "newFolderName": The name of the folder in which the symlinks are created.
-Null for default value.
+- The name of the folder which will contain the symlinks.
+- Empty string ("") for default value ("readableAddons").

+### parentFolder

-* "containingFolder": The folder in which the new folder is made.
-It should exists.
-Null for default value.
-This name should be absolute.
+- Absolute path to the folder in which the readable addons folder is made.
+It must already exist.
+- Empty string ("") for default value (next to original addons folder).